cocotb/cocotb/documentation/source/install.rst

 .. note:: In order to use a 32-bit simulator you need to use a 32-bit version of Python.

-The installation instructions vary depending on your operating system.
+The installation instructions vary depending on your operating system:
-Please choose:

 .. tabs::